PayFabric/APIs/PayFabric/Sections/JWTToken.md

 The PayFabric JSON Web Tokens API is used to authentication for the new mobile hosted payment page.
 Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.

+These JWT's are intended to be used to indicate your `Payment Intent`.

 Create JSON Web Tokens
 ---------------------------